RetamalVictor/blog/learning journey/Sys-Eng_part_1.md

 # Practice Project for Systems Engineering - Part 1

-> **Mission (draft)** – *Enable a 1/14-scale WLtoys 144001 to stop safely and stream FPV with < 120 ms latency, using hobby-grade parts and a sub-\$60 electronics stack.*

-Imagine you’re at your local RC-club race.
+Imagine you’re at your local RC club race.
 Your RC buggy rockets down the straight and **snap**, the radio link dies.
 No brakes, no hope.
 Or you’re threading hair-pins, but the video feed lags so badly you might as well be driving blindfolded.

-That nightmare is the frustration this projects sets out to erase.
+That nightmare is the frustration this project sets out to erase.
+>*“I want my WLtoys buggy to brake by itself if the radio dies,and I want live video that isn’t a slideshow—all for pocket money.”*
 This post captures the **front-end thinking**, mission framing, requirements, trade studies, and a first-cut architecture, *before a single line of firmware is written*.

-DISCLAIMER: I haven't done extensive testing for the hardware pieces includes in the project.
-Since this is an exercise, I "trusted" gpt o3 with the estimates for the latencies and such.
-Were I plannig to carry on with this project.
-A whole verification and validation process would need to be done for those parts.
+> DISCLAIMER: I haven't done extensive testing for the hardware pieces included in the project.
+Since this is an exercise, I "trusted" GPT o3 with the estimates for the latencies and such.
+If I were planning to carry on with this project, a whole verification and validation process would need to be done for those parts.

 ---